horisawak/tdh-export/readme.txt

 If you are using authentication functions on your site, you may not be able to export TDH.
 In that case, please log in to the site once and try again without closing your browser.

+= Where can I report bugs and issues? =
+Please report bugs and issues on the plugin's [GitHub page](https://github.com/horisawak/tdh-export/).

 == Screenshots ==

 1. TDH Export operation screen.
 1. TDH Export result display.

 == Changelog ==

+= 1.0.4 (7th Dec, 2021) =
+* [ Bug fix ] Fixed a bug that the spinner was not displayed during processing.

 = 1.0.3 (5th Dec, 2021) =
 * [ Bug fix ] Fixed PHP warning issues when there are no public page.